 There are 4 basic configurations within the DHW mode, selected by parameter DHW configuration (see Parameters list, Num.
 1).
-Default value is model dependent.
-(2 for Heating Only models, 3 for Combi models).
-By changing the DHW configuration number (See Parameter "b01", Figure 123, page 98), all the data will be automatically set at default condition.
+Default value is 1 and it represents configuration 1.
+By changing DHW configuration (see Parameters list, Num.
+1), all the data will be automatically set at default condition.
 Parameters that will be changed according to the DHW mode are numbered from 9 to 46 (see Parameters list).
 All the parameters can be accessed with a communication package running on the PC.
-Some parameters are available by the installer in the "ts", Transparent Parameter mode through the control interface.
+Some parameters are available by the installer TSP mode on the MMI or by the OT Room unit.